komsan-k/connected-objects/http-ajax/README.md

-# HTTP and AJAX for Designing HTTP Web Servers Using ESP32
+# ESP32 Web Servers: HTTP and AJAX

+## Building ESP32 Web Servers Using HTTP and AJAX

 ## 10-Chapter Outline with Labworks